ThePhD/future_cxx/papers/source/C - embed.md

 > that's my answer 🙂
 > – The Cursed Bruja of the Great Sages, Isabella Muerte

 It's a simple answer.
 A compiler-magic based implementation like the ones provided below have no endianness issues, but an implementation which writes out integer literals may need to be careful of host vs. target endianness to make sure it serializes correctly to the final binary.
-As a litmus test, the following code must pass:
+As a litmus test, the following code -- given a suitable sized `"foo.bin"` resource -- must pass:

 ```cpp
 #include <limit.h>